-Today marks the eighth anniversary of the death of Sophie Lancaster, killed for dressing in her own unique way, daring to look ‘different.’
+Today marks the ninth anniversary of the death of Sophie Lancaster, killed for dressing in her own unique way, daring to look ‘different.’
 Since Sophie‘s death, her mother Sylvia has worked tirelessly to raise awareness of prejudice against subcultures through campaigning and charity work with The Sophie Lancaster Foundation.
-Today Sylvia has been praised by the Police and Crime Commissioner Tony Lloyd for her efforts to combat hate crime.
-Read more at this location.

 This is the description of the Foundation in their own words: